 The second option is to provide a set of DOIs to VOSviewer.
 The DOIs are provided in a DOI file.
-This is a text file that contains on each line a DOI.
-VOSviewer will download data for all available documents with a matching DOI.
+Any text file that contains DOIs can be used as a DOI file.
+VOSviewer will identify all DOIs contained in a DOI file.
+It will then download data for all available documents with a matching DOI.
 The second option is available for all APIs.